Debalent/CreatorSync/README.md

 git push origin feature-name
 - Submit a Pull Request – Open a PR to merge your changes into the main branch.
 💬 Join the Discussion
-MookBeatz thrives on collaboration!
+CreatorSync thrives on collaboration!
 Stay connected, share ideas, suggest improvements, and help shape the platform.
 🔗 Connect on Discord
 Want to discuss development, music, or just connect?
 Hit me up directly:
 ➡ Discord: demond9490